catherineloesch/project3-mernstack-app/README.md

 module.exports = Post;
 ```

-Finally, I create all the necessary CRUD functions for the User model for the frontend to make fetch requests to the database and the corresponding backend routes for:
+While another team member focused on the Post model, I tackled the CRUD functions for the User model both for the front end and the back end, writing code to implement full CRUD functionality:

 - INDEX
+- SHOW
 - CREATE
-- SHOW
 - UPDATE
 - DESTROY

-backend route for DELETE User action:

-Once the models were completed the team focused on generating the backend routes for CRUD functionality.
-I worked on the routes for the User model.
-Below is an example of one of those routes (the DELETE route for the User model):
+backend: DELETE route for the User model

 ```JavaScript
 router.delete('/users/:id', (req, res) => {